-A look at Trinidad’s capital city in 2018
+A look at Trinidad’s capital city

 So much history in such a small place.
 Beneath its ever-increasing skyscrapers – well, they are, in this part of the world – the story of Port of Spain is still writ large in its contrasting wealth and seediness, the throbbing pulse of downtown Charlotte and Nelson Streets quietening to a calm hum as you head north to the Queen’s Park Savannah, a huge 260-acre park that is the crown jewel of the capital.
 The site of the main stage for the annual Carnival celebrations, the Savannah holds a very special place in the Trini heart.